thirdweb-example/community-rewards/README.md

 const data = await response.json();
 ```

-Now we have all the servers the user is a member of inside `data`.
+Now we have all the servers the user is a member of inside the `data` variable.
 We can filter the array of servers to find the one we are looking for:

 ```jsx
 // Put Your Discord Server ID here